 In relation to these new residential development areas, the Allocations Plan states that the provision of small scale retail units in the form of neighbourhood shops should be explored at the application stage, and if considered to be viable, should be integrated into the developments.
-The provision of local shopping facilities is appropriate within developments of this size, in order to
+The provision of local shopping facilities is appropriate within developments of this size, in order to ensure residents have day to day shops and services within walking distance of their home, which will reduce car travel.

-Table 5.2 indicates that the number of new dwellings proposed in each location (500 to 550 dwellings) is only sufficient to support a small scale local shopping centre, with around 400 sq.m gross of retail floorspace (around five small shop units).
-In total, three local centres of this size would account for around 10% of the District's total retail floorspace projection up to 2034 (around 10,400 sq.m gross).

-Small local centres of this scale would not be capable of meeting both main and top-up convenience shopping needs.
-Typically, local centres serving relatively small catchments would primarily serve top-up food shopping needs.

-Local centres may typically include a small convenience store under the Sunday Trading Act threshold (280 sq.m net), supported by small units such as a butchers, greengrocers, newsagents etc. and a limited range of comparison and service units typically found in local centres such as a chemist, hairdressers, post office, take away, dry cleaners etc.

-The figures in Table 5.2 suggest a total requirement of around 400 sq.m gross of retail floorspace in each centre.
-Non-retail services (Class A2 to A5) could increase the size of centre to over 600 sq.m gross.

-Although the population within the residential development schemes could support a small local centre, it is essential to ensure that any local centre proposed is both commercially viable and capable of delivery.
+- 5.37 Table 5.2 indicates that the number of new dwellings proposed in each location (500 to 550 dwellings) is only sufficient to support a small scale local shopping centre, with around 400 sq.m gross of retail floorspace (around five small shop units).
+In total, three local centres of this size would account for around 10% of the District's total retail floorspace projection up to 2034 (around 10,400 sq.m gross). - 5.38 Small local centres of this scale would not be capable of meeting both main and top-up convenience shopping needs.
+Typically, local centres serving relatively small catchments would primarily serve top-up food shopping needs. - 5.39 Local centres may typically include a small convenience store under the Sunday Trading Act threshold (280 sq.m net), supported by small units such as a butchers, greengrocers, newsagents etc. and a limited range of comparison and service units typically found in local centres such as a chemist, hairdressers, post office, take away, dry cleaners etc. - 5.40 The figures in Table 5.2 suggest a total requirement of around 400 sq.m gross of retail floorspace in each centre.
+Non-retail services (Class A2 to A5) could increase the size of centre to over 600 sq.m gross. - 5.41 Although the population within the residential development schemes could support a small local centre, it is essential to ensure that any local centre proposed is both commercially viable and capable of delivery.
 For example, the proximity of the existing Asda store on Rawreth Lane may mean that a new food store within the adjacent residential development is not attractive to retail operators, which could make a local centre within this scheme unviable.
 Further work would need to be produced to support any planning application for retail floorspace in these locations to demonstrate that the development proposed is appropriate in terms of its scale and position within the development, the context of the surrounding area, and whether it is likely to be of interest to retailers.